 To many leaders, how to become a CEO is not good enough– they desire to be an exceptional CEO, whether they are at Fortune 100 companies or startups.
-Should they copy behaviors or build the underlying structure?
+Should they improve behaviors or build the underlying structure?
 Is there a timetable?
 Are IQ, EQ and Behavior tools enough?
 What is the difference between how to become a CEO and how to be an exceptional CEO?
 Recently, McKinsey released its CEO study on what makes a CEO “exceptional” based on the pattern they have recognized among a big data through behavior analytics.
 Let’s review its 3 key findings and explore how to be an exceptional CEO or how to become a CEO.
 In the meantime, give yourself a quick self-evaluation.

 The key here is how to keep a fresh and objective view and minimize attachments to old glory and routines, which is a part of human nature management.
-We have found that unable to do so has stopped many CEOs in our leadership study and Fortune 1000 CEO study.
+Unable to do so has stopped many CEOs in our leadership study and Fortune 1000 CEO study.
 I have paid a heavy price here myself.